 Located on the left side of handlebar.
 When compressed, the brake is applied.
 When released, it automatically returns to its original position.
-Braking effect is proportionate to the pressure applied on the lever.
+Braking effect is proportionate to the pressure applied on the lever, and to the type of terrain and its snow coverage.